 Special Education Needs & Disability (SEND)

-The school’s Special Educational Needs and Disability coordinator (SENCo) is Mrs Webb.
+The school’s Special Educational Needs and Disability coordinator (SENCo) is Mrs Ascott.
 She can be contacted via the school office.

 Definition of SEND